wbt-solutions/openproject_dart_sdk/doc/WorkPackagesApi.md

 Available projects

-Gets a list of projects that are available as projects to which the WorkPackage can be moved.
+Gets a list of projects that are available as projects to which the work package can be moved.

 ### Example
 ```dart